National Book Award-winning historian and author of Stamped From The Beginning

 How to Be an Antiracist

-The program is sponsored by the Clarke Forum for Contemporary Issues and Penn State’s Dickinson Law and co-sponsored by the Popel Shaw Center for Race & Ethnicity, the Office of the Provost, the First Year Seminar Program, and Center for Spirituality & Social Justice, the Office of Inclusivity and Effectiveness, and the departments of English, political science, sociology, and American studies.
+The program is sponsored by the Clarke Forum for Contemporary Issues and Penn State’s Dickinson Law and co-sponsored by the Popel Shaw Center for Race & Ethnicity, the Office of the Provost, the First Year Seminar Program, and Center for Spirituality & Social Justice, the Office of Institutional Effectiveness & Inclusivity, and the departments of English, political science, sociology, and American studies.
 It is also part of the Clarke Forum’s Leadership in an Age of Uncertainty Series.

 Biography (provided by the speaker)

 Ibram X. Kendi is professor of history and international relations and the founding director of the Antiracist Research and Policy Center at American University.
 He is a frequent public speaker who speaks with great expertise and compassion about the findings of his book and how they can fit into the national conversation on racial and social justice.